-121. What if I cannot get medical records or a Diagnosing Physician Certification Form from the diagnosing physician?
+111. What if I cannot get medical records or a Diagnosing Physician Certification Form from the diagnosing physician?

-If you have questions about the unavailability of your medical records and/or your inability to get a Diagnosing Physician Certification Form from your diagnosing physician, including those records from 88 Plan physicians, contact the Claims Administrator to see if it has these records and the Diagnosing Physician Certification Form from the BAP Administrator, if you received a Qualifying Diagnosis through the BAP, or if the records or Diagnosing Physician Certification Form can be excused based on Section 8.2(a) of the Settlement Agreement.
+If you have questions about the unavailability of your medical records and/or your inability to get a Diagnosing Physician Certification Form from your diagnosing physician, including those records from 88 Plan physicians, contact the Claims Administrator to see if these records and/or the Diagnosing Physician Certification Form can be excused based on Section 8.2(a) of the Settlement Agreement.

-122. If I cannot get medical records or a Diagnosing Physician Certification Form from the diagnosing physician, is there anything specific I should submit to show my attempts to get such documents?
+112. If I cannot get medical records or a Diagnosing Physician Certification Form from the diagnosing physician, is there anything specific I should submit to show my attempts to get such documents?